PRACTICE DIRECTION 19B – GROUP LITIGATION

 These steps may be taken either before or after a hearing of the application.

-3.5 The application for the GLO should be made to the Senior Master in the Queen’s Bench Division or the Chief Chancery Master in the Chancery Division.
+3.5 The application for the GLO should be made to the Senior Master in the King’s Bench Division or the Chief Chancery Master in the Chancery Division.
 For claims that are proceeding or are likely to proceed in a specialist list, the application should be made to the senior judge of that list.

 3.6 Outside London, the application should be made to a Presiding Judge or a Chancery Supervising Judge of the Circuit in which the District Registry which has issued the application notice is situated.